elaskavaia/bga-mars/README.md

 * npm run watch

 To run tests you need to install phpunit-9
-* If using vscode you need to install it using composer somehwere in home directory (not in project dir!)
+* If using vscode you need to install phpunit using composer somehwere in home directory (not in project dir!)
 * Add this directory into include path for php (for vscode symbol resolution)
 * Then can run tasks from this project that runs the tests (phpunit must be in your path)
+  * If you not using vscode run: npm run test

 Structures of project:
 * src - source of typescript and css